 Lighting Doesn't Have to be Expensive

-You can see my Nikon SB-910 in the background aimed at the white seamless.
-It's firing in slave mode, triggered by the Elinchrom flash of light.
+You can see my small flash in the background aimed at the white seamless.
+I use one on each side to get an even spread of light.

 Those white boards on either side are V-Flats that I made from foamcore boards that I got for free from a local printer.
 Your mileage may vary, but don't turn your nose up if it's white on one side and has a mistaken print job on the other.